Visiting Batu Caves? Your 2025 Guide to Malaysia’s Iconic Landmark!

 8. Try Rock Climbing

-What to Wear to Batu Caves
+What to Wear to Batu Caves: Is There a Dress Code?

 Can You Wear Shoes in Batu Caves?